 Pursuing federal trademark registration solidifies this protection, making it a registered trademark.
 This legal status reinforces the brand’s identity and helps prevent confusion among consumers.

 Additionally, the purpose of pursuing trademark registration for your mark with the United States Patent and Trademark Office (USPTO) is to stop competitors from using your business name for their own business.
 You want to be the only Billy’s Burger Bar in town (or in the country).
 If another restaurant opened up with the same brand name, then that could confuse your customers, and people might assume that the two restaurants were related.
-With a registered mark, you could then use your trademark rights to stop the other restaurant from using the same, or a similar, name or logo.
-In this case, trademark law would be on your side.
+With a registered mark, you, as the trademark owner, could then use your trademark rights to stop the other restaurant from using the same, or a similar, name or logo.
+In this case, trademark law would be on your side and you would be within your right to take legal action.

 Well-known examples of trademarks include global brands and local businesses alike, each uniquely identified by their distinct name or logo.